 Age composition and mean weight-at-age of Scottish and Irish landings were obtained from port sampling.

 Age composition and mean weight-at-age of Russian landings were obtained by observers onboard commercial fishing vessels.
-In 2002, there was no sampling of the Russian catch and therefore the length composition for that year had to be estimated (for estimation details, see Stock Annex).
 Observer data from commercial vessels are also available for Norwegian landings for 2006-2008.

-In the absence of any direct estimates of natural mortality, M has been set at 0.2 for all ages and years.
+Catch data include the landings and discards.